History of purgatory: Latin-Greek relations

 The Eastern Orthodox Church holds that "there is a state beyond death where believers continue to be perfected and led to full divinization".
 But in the 15th century, at the Council of Florence, authorities of the Eastern Orthodox Church identified some aspects of the Latin idea of purgatory as a point on which there were principal differences between Greek and Latin doctrine.
-The Eastern Christians objected especially to the legalistic distinction between guilt and punishment and to the fire of purgatory being material fire.
-The decrees of the Council, which contained no reference to fire and, without using the word "purgatory" ("purgatorium"), spoke only of "pains of cleansing" ("poenis purgatoriis"), were rejected at the time by the Eastern churches but formed the basis on which certain Eastern communities were later received into full communion with the Roman Catholic Church.
-At the Council itself, the Greek Metropolitan Bessarion argued against the existence of real purgatorial fire.
-In effecting full communion between the Roman Catholic Church and the Ukrainian Greek Catholic Church by the Union of Brest (1595), the two agreed, "We shall not debate about purgatory, but we entrust ourselves to the teaching of the Holy Church."
+The Eastern Christians objected especially to the legalistic distinction between guilt and punishment and to the fire of purgatory being material.
+The decrees of the Council, which contained no reference to fire and, without using the word "purgatory" ("purgatorium"), spoke only of "pains of cleansing" ("pœnis purgatoriis"), were rejected at the time by the Eastern churches, but formed the basis on which certain Eastern communities were later received into full communion with Rome.
+At the council itself, the Greek Metropolitan Bessarion argued against the existence of real purgatorial fire.
+In effecting full communion between the Catholic Church and the Ukrainian Greek Catholic Church by the Union of Brest (1595), the two agreed, "We shall not debate about purgatory, but we entrust ourselves to the teaching of the Holy Church."
 Furthermore, the Council of Trent, in its discussion of purgatory, instructed the bishops not to preach on such "difficult and subtle questions".